 For many students, financial aid makes college or training after high school a realistic goal.
 And when higher education feels attainable, students are more likely to pursue it.
-This new graduation requirement will give students an extra push to apply for financial aid.
+This financial aid application graduation requirement will give students an extra push to apply for financial aid.
 Louisiana adopted a similar policy in 2017.
 Afterward, the percentage of students completing a financial aid application rose from 51.2% to 77.1%.

 This toolkit provides milestones, action items, and supplemental resources to support your campus’ financial aid completion strategy.
 Keep reading to learn: